Slow cooker: Design

 A basic slow cooker consists of a lidded round or oval cooking pot made of glazed ceramic or porcelain, surrounded by a housing, usually metal, containing an electric heating element.
-The lid is often made of glass, and seated in a groove in the pot edge; condensed vapor collects in the groove and provides a low-pressure seal to the atmosphere.
+The lid is often made of glass, and seated in a groove in the pot edge; condensed vapor collects in the groove and provides a seal to the atmosphere.
 The contents of a crock pot are effectively at atmospheric pressure, despite the water vapor generated inside the pot.
 A slow cooker is quite different from a pressure cooker and presents no danger of an abrupt pressure release.

 The "crock", or ceramic pot, acts as both a cooking container and a thermal reservoir.
 Slow cookers come in capacities from 500 mL to 7 L. Because the heating elements are generally located at the bottom and often also partway up the sides, most slow cookers have a minimum recommended liquid level to avoid uncontrolled heating.
 Some newer models have coated aluminum or steel "crocks" which, while not as efficient as ceramic at retaining heat, do allow for quicker heating and cooling, as well as the ability to use the "crock" on the stove top to brown meat prior to cooking.

 Many slow cookers have two or more heat settings, e.g., low, medium, high, and sometimes a "keep warm" setting; some have continuously variable power.
 Early slow cookers had no temperature control and delivered a constant heat to the contents.
 The temperature of the contents rises until it reaches the boiling point, at whereupon the energy goes into gently boiling the liquid closest to the hot surface.
 At a lower setting, it may just simmer at a temperature below the boiling point.
 While many basic slow cookers still operate in this manner, newer models have electronics for precise temperature control, delayed cooking starts and control via a computer or mobile device.